-- 1. Submission of a copy of current certificate for nurse aide from the Texas Department of Aging and Disability Services. - 2.
-A student must be accepted for admission by Trinity Valley Community College before credit will be approved.
-In addition, credit will be awarded and placed on the student's academic record only after the student has successfully completed RNSG 1523 Introduction to Professional Nursing for integrated programs.
+- 1. Submission of a copy of current nurse aide certification from the Texas Department of Aging and Disability Services. - 2.
+Admission acceptance by Trinity Valley Community College before credit will be approved.
+In addition, credit will be awarded and placed on the student's academic record only after the student has successfully completed RNSG 1523 - Introduction to Professional Nursing for Integrated Programs.